Nitrolaunch/nitrolaunch/README.md

 #### Package relationships

-MCVM's packaging format provides the ability to model complex relationships between packages.
+Nitrolaunch's packaging format provides the ability to model complex relationships between packages.
 You won't have to worry about getting all of the correct dependencies for your packages, as they will be automatically installed.

 #### Flexibility with scripting